Digital Minimalism

 Keep tools close.
 Maps, banking, weather, notes, messages, camera, music, calendar, health, transit, and work utilities can stay.
 Minimalism does not mean making normal life harder.

 Put feeds behind a wall.
-Instagram, TikTok, YouTube Shorts, Reddit, X, Snapchat, news, shopping, and other scroll loops are different.
+Instagram, TikTok, YouTube Shorts, Reddit, X, Snapchat, Threads, WhatsApp, news, shopping, and other scroll loops are different.
 They are built for repeat entry.

 Default to quiet.
 A minimalist phone should not constantly ask for your attention.
 Fewer notifications, fewer home screen triggers, and fewer open loops matter more than a perfect aesthetic.